pablodecm/paper-inferno/paper/paper.md

 **Likelihood ratio contours**
 :::

-While the synthetic nature of this example allows to rapidly generate training data on demand, to study how the proposed method performs when training data is limited, a training dataset of 125.000 simulated observations has been considered.
-Half of simulated the observation correspond to the signal component and half to the background component.
+While the synthetic nature of this example allows to rapidly generate training data on demand, a training dataset of 125,000 simulated observations has been considered, in order to study how the proposed method performs when training data is limited.
+Half
+of simulated the
+observations correspond to the signal component and half to the background component.
 The latter is generated with $\lambda=0$.
-A validation holdout from the training dataset of 50.000 observations is only used for computing relevant metrics during training and to control over-fitting.
-The final figures of merit to compare different approaches are computed using a larger dataset of 500.000 observations.
+A validation holdout from the training dataset of 50,000 observations is only used for computing relevant metrics during training and to control over-fitting.
+The final figures of merit that allow to compare different approaches are computed using a larger dataset of 500,000 observations.
 For simplicity, mini-batches for each training step are balanced so the same number of events from each component is taken both when using classification or inference-aware losses.

-The statistical model described above has two unknown parameters: the relative signal strength $\nu$ and the background mean shift $\lambda$.
+The statistical model described above has two unknown parameters: the signal strength $\nu$ and the background mean shift $\lambda$.
 The former is the parameter of interest and its effect can be easily included in the computation graph by